 The Role of SEL in Academic Success

 SEL is an integral part of whole-child education, and you can’t have one without the other.
-Contrary to traditional education beliefs, academic success is not solely determined by cognitive abilities.
-Research indicates a strong correlation between SEL competencies and academic achievement, with students exhibiting higher levels of engagement, positive social interactions, and performance.
-By fostering a positive classroom climate and enhancing student engagement, SEL equips learners with the emotional resilience and social skills to excel academically and beyond.
+Here’s why: contrary to traditional beliefs surrounding education, academic success is not solely determined by cognitive abilities.
+Research indicates a strong correlation between SEL competencies and academic achievement.
+Students with strong SEL skills do better at school.
+They’re more engaged, have positive social interactions, and perform better.
+When educators build positive classroom environments and get students engaged, learners gain emotional resilience and social skills that set them up to excel academically and beyond.

 Why K-12 School Districts are Embracing SEL and Whole-Child Education